The demand for anaesthetists across Australasia: Trends and opportunities

 Anaesthetics is one of Australia’s highest-paid doctor specialities.

-In private practice, anaesthetists can earn up to AUD $600,000, and locum earns up to AUD $3,500 daily.
+In 2025, anaesthetists in Australia are earning betweeen AUD$200,000 - $600,000 depending on a variety of factors.
+In private practice, anaesthetists can earn up to AUD $600,000, and locum earns up to AUD $3,000 daily.
 Entry-level positions start at AUD $190,624 annually, while most experienced workers make up to AUD $214,089 annually.

 Where you’re based, your level of training and other factors can impact how much you earn.
 But the data’s clear: anaesthetics is one of the highest-paid medical specialities, vying with a surgeon salary for Australia’s best-paid job.